allvpv/website/content/haotic-journey-through-envvars/index.md

 In software engineering, the new often meets the old, and some things never change for decades.
-Even though programming languages have rapidly evolved, the overall scaffolding that OS gives to running the processes has been pretty much the same since the days of Unix.
+Even though programming languages have rapidly evolved, the overall scaffolding that OS gives for running the processes has been pretty much the same since the days of Unix.

-In general, if you need to somehow parametrize your application at runtime by passing a couple of ad-hoc variables (without creating temporary files or using some custom IPC solution), forget about typing, namespaces, or any kind of modern interface.
+In general, if you need to somehow parametrize your application at runtime by passing a couple of ad-hoc variables (without creating temporary files or using some custom IPC solution), forget about types, namespaces, or any kind of modern interface.

-> You must use an *environment variable*.
+> You have to use use an *environment variable*.

 Even a novice programmer is supposed to know what it is.
 They saw it at some point, maybe during a local setup that required exporting the `SECRET_KEY`, or when changing some deployment configuration.

 So what really are those *environment variables*?
-Is it some kind of a special dict inside the operating system?
+Is it some kind of a special dictionary or map inside the operating system?
 If no, then who owns them and how do they propagate?
 And what can be stored inside them?
-What are the limitations?

 Join me in exploring how environment variables really work on Linux.